 I have dreamed about a healthier version of waffles so long and I almost gave up creating a perfect recipe for them, but then I finally succeed!
 Crispy waffles that stay together properly and don’t stick at the bottom of the machine.
 I can’t believe that it’s mostly made out of almond meal, eggs and honey.
 It’s all refined sugar, dairy and gluten-free.
 Also, you can always add some protein powder to the batter if you would like to have some extra protein.

 - ¼ tsp ground vanilla pod

 - pinch of salt

 - 2 eggs

 - 100 ml cashew milk (or almond milk)

 - 1 tsp melted coconut butter + some coconut butter for greasing the waffle machine)

-- Mix together all the dry ingredients (almond meal, tapioca starch, baking powder, salt and vanilla).
+- Mix all the dry ingredients (almond meal, tapioca starch, baking powder, salt and vanilla).

 - Separate egg yolks and whites.
 Whisk the egg whites until foamy.
-Add honey (one tablespoon at a time) and whisk until soft peaks are formed.
+Add honey (one tablespoon at a time).
+Add vanilla extracts and whisk until soft peaks are formed.
 Set aside.

 - Add egg yolks, melted coconut butter and milk into dry ingredients and whisk it together.
 Gently fold in the egg white mixture.